The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Archer MSAs are tax-exempt trusts or custodial accounts to which tax-deductible contributions may be made by individuals with a high deductible health plan.
 In addition, employer contributions made on behalf of the employee are excludable from the employee's gross income.

-The Act extends the Archer MSA provisions for two years, through December 31, 2007, thereby allowing employers and employees to establish and contribute to new MSAs in 2006 and 2007.
+The Act extends the Archer MSA provisions for 2 years, through December 31, 2007, thereby allowing employers and employees to establish and contribute to new MSAs in 2006 and 2007.

-Since DOR follows the Code as of January 1, 2005, and these provisions were enacted into the Code after January 1, 2005, DOR does not adopt the extension to establish and contribute to new MSAs.
+Since DOR follows the Code as of January 1, 2005, and these provisions were enacted into the Code after January 1, 2005, DOR doesn’t adopt the extension to establish and contribute to new MSAs.

 Under the January 1, 2005 Code, the Archer MSA provisions contained a sunset date of December 31, 2005 that grandfathered in prior participants and provided that after December 31, 2005, contributions would be allowed by or on behalf of individuals who previously made (or had made on their behalf) Archer MSA contributions and employees who are employed by a participating employer.

-2-Percent S Corporation shareholders may claim the deduction for health insurance premiums paid by the S Corporation on behalf of the shareholder, his or her spouse and dependents.
+2% S Corporation shareholders may claim the deduction for health insurance premiums paid by the S Corporation on behalf of the:

-This deduction may not be taken during any calendar month that the taxpayer is eligible to participate in any subsidized health plan maintained by any employer of the taxpayer or of the spouse of the taxpayer.
+This deduction may not be taken during any calendar month that the taxpayer is eligible to participate in any subsidized health plan maintained by:

 If a taxpayer was eligible to participate in a subsidized health plan maintained by his wife's employer from June 30 through December 31, then he cannot use amounts paid for health insurance coverage for June through December to figure this deduction.